Stokely Baksh is a Baltimore-based visual journalist with audio, photo, video, and illustration skills.

 She is also a co-producer of the 2008 investigative site Business of Detention, which looked at the private prison industry in immigration detention.
 The project won the Melvin Mencher Award for Superior Reporting and the James A. Wechsler Memorial Award for National Reporting.
 It was also also a 2009 SXSW Interactive Web Award Finalist and a 2009 Webby Award Nominee.

 More recently, Baksh was a social media editor and multimedia producer at the Baltimore Sun, where she headed up their visual journalism blog “The Darkroom.”

 Currently, she is an adjunct lecturer at the Philip Merrill College of Journalism at the University of Maryland.

-She is a graduate of American University’s School of Communications and Columbia University’s Graduate School of Journalism.
+Baksh is also a graduate of Columbia University’s Graduate School of Journalism and American University.